Linda Ikeji: Controversies

-In 2018, the online editor for the Punch Newspaper, John Abayomi, threatened to file a lawsuit against Ikeji for untrue story about him being the owner of instablog9ja.
-He also claimed the publication puts his life and that of his family in danger.
+In 2018, the online editor for the Punch Newspaper, John Abayomi, threatened to file a lawsuit against Ikeji for an untrue story about him being the owner of instablog9ja.
+He also claimed the publication put his life and that of his family in danger.

 Personal life

 Ikeji says she and her son's father Sholaye Jeremi are not suitable partners.
 She took to her blog to detail reasons why her relationship with her son's father, whom she met in December 2015, didn't work out as expected.